 After dinner it’s a short snowshoe walk back to Wire Plain, where you will have a beautiful view of the stars and night sky.

 Tickets cost $109 AUD per person for the Snowshoe to Fondue experience, and can be booked directly on the Alpine Nature Experience website.

 Igloo to Skidoo

 NEW FOR 2018!
-Maximize your experience by staying overnight in your very own private snow dome, where you can watch the stars right from your comfy cozy bed as your in-tent wood fire keeps you warm and toasty.
+Maximise your experience by staying overnight in your very own private snow dome, where you can watch the stars right from your comfy cosy bed as your in-tent wood fire keeps you warm and toasty.

 Scenic Snowshoe Tours

 If you can’t commit to a full night of nature you can also choose to experience just the snowshoe walk to the eco-village.
 You’ll also be treated to a glass of mulled wine in the evening before snowshoe walking back up to Wire Plain.

 To experience the snowshoe tour only costs $35 AUD per person.